 QAP has two types of triggers to open two different menus.
 Each menu can be open with a mouse button and a keyboard hotkey.

 - These triggers show the QAP popup menu over any window (except those excluded, more info about exclusion list).

 - In the QAP menu, the favorite you choose is launched in a new window.

 - But, if the favorite is a folder and the target window where you open the QAP menu supports folder navigation (Windows Explorer, Console or other file managers), the window location is changed to the favorite folder.

-- Folder navigation is also available for file dialog boxes (Open, Save As, etc.) but this has to be enabled in Options window (see the Options window first tab named General, first checkbox).
+- Folder navigation is also available for file dialog boxes (Open, Save As, etc.) but this has to be enabled in Options window (see the Options window, General tab, first checkbox).

 Most of the touchpads can be configured to emulate a click on the middle mouse button (for example, by doing a three fingers tap).
 Check the documentation of your touchpad.
 You will find more info in this How-To Geek article.

 2) Alternative menu mouse and keyboard triggers